TransFIRA: Transfer Learning for Face Image Recognizability Assessment: EXPERIMENTS

 \subsection{Datasets}

-We evaluate on two challenging template-based benchmarks: IJB-C and BRIAR Protocol 3.1.
-Recognition in these settings operates over \emph{templates}: sets of frames from the same subject aggregated into a single representation.
-Template quality is highly sensitive to outliers, since even one unrecognizable frame can corrupt the aggregate and degrade accuracy. \textbf{IJB-C~\cite{maze2018iarpa}} is the standard benchmark for unconstrained face recognition, containing diverse web and video imagery with strong open-source baselines. \textbf{BRIAR Protocol 3.1~\cite{cornett2023expanding}} targets surveillance scenarios with extreme degradations.
-Because it is private, open-source encoders have never been exposed to its distribution, making it uniquely representative of deployment.
-In this setting, conventional IQA cues provide little signal because most frames appear degraded, yet high-capacity encoders still achieve strong recognition, underscoring the need for encoder-specific FIQA.
+We evaluate on two template-based benchmarks. \emph{Templates} are sets of frames from the same subject aggregated into a single representation, and their quality is sensitive to outliers: even one unrecognizable frame can corrupt the aggregate and degrade accuracy. \textbf{IJB-C~\cite{maze2018iarpa}} contains 3,531 subjects drawn from diverse web and video imagery and is the standard benchmark for unconstrained face recognition with strong open-source baselines. \textbf{BRIAR Protocol 3.1~\cite{cornett2023expanding}} contains 615 subjects~\cite{narayan2025petalface} and focuses on video surveillance scenarios with extreme degradations.
+Because it is private, open-source encoders have not been exposed to its distribution, making it representative of real-world deployment.
+In this setting, conventional IQA is not informative because most frames are degraded.
+However, modern encoders still achieve strong results, underscoring the need for encoder-specific FIQA.
+BRIAR demographics are reported in~\cite{jager2025expandingbriardatasetcomprehensive}.

-Traditional datasets such as LFW~\cite{LFWTech} are saturated at near-perfect accuracy, where nearly all images are trivially recognizable, and thus no longer differentiate FIQA methods.
+Traditional datasets such as LFW~\cite{LFWTech} are saturated at near-perfect accuracy, where nearly all images are trivially recognizable and no longer differentiate FIQA methods.
 In contrast, IJB-C and BRIAR stress-test recognizability prediction in complementary ways: IJB-C through diverse unconstrained imagery, and BRIAR through severe real-world degradations.
 Together, they move beyond proxy benchmarks to expose the limitations of methods that rely on visual cues or generic training objectives.
 This dual evaluation positions FIQA not just as an academic exercise but as a foundation for robust recognition in deployment, highlighting the need for encoder-specific approaches like TransFIRA that remain faithful to the decision geometry of the deployed system.